 This Man Makes A Living Saving The Planet—And Business Is Booming

-“Let’s get out of here,” says Generation T lister Arthur Lam the moment we meet him at the offices of Synergy Group, the energy management firm he co-founded in 2008.
+“Let’s get out of here,” says Generation T honouree Arthur Lam the moment we meet him at the offices of Synergy Group, the energy management firm he co-founded in 2008.
 “Sometimes it’s good to get out.”

 After a quick tour, Lam, dressed in a sharp blue suit accented with pristine white Adidas trainers—“I change them for client meetings,” he says with a smile—is out the door.